Vetchu/protocol-design-assignments/paragraphs/05_packets.md

 ## Checksums

 The packets are incapsulated in UDP diagrams, that use a checksum to check for integrity of the transmitted data.
-For this reason and for the reliability of the protocol, {{NAME}} does not use any checksum.
+For this reason and for the reliability of the protocol, XTP does not use any checksum.